apache/openwhisk-wskdeploy/docs/sync_projects_between_client_and_server.md

                     action: whiskUtility/sort
 ```

-Here, `/whisk.system/utils` is part of a catalog and comes pre-installed with the OpenWhisk server and therefore it does not show up on the list of dependencies:
+For these kind of references, dependent package (`/whisk.system/utils` in our example) is not listed as one of the dependencies since the dependent package is part of a catalog and was pre-installed therefore cannot be managed by the current project:

 ```
 bx wsk package get Extension3